-If you ever are unsure of how to interpret or apply the Code or handle a particular ethical situation, you should first refer to the Code and talk to your supervisor.
+If you ever are unsure of how to interpret or apply the Code or handle a particular ethical situation, you should first refer to the Code and talk to your supervisor or anyone in the Compliance and Ethics Department.
 If you prefer to speak to someone else, please contact any of the individuals listed under "Reporting Concerns and Getting Help" below.